 Yoast SEO: The Configuration Wizard

-Just as you’d expect from an SEO plugin that has been around for a while, Yoast SEO’s configuration wizard makes it fairly easy to get your website set up with their plugin.
+Just as you’d expect from a WordPress SEO plugin that has been around for a while, Yoast SEO’s configuration wizard makes it fairly easy to get your website set up with their plugin.

 And, of course, as you’d expect the configuration wizard ends with yet another up-sell.